 The teacher provides materials for research about U.S. Symbols.

 The teacher makes sure Popplet is available on devices, either web-based or app based.

 Watch the video tutorial for information on how to get started with Popplet.

-Note: If students are logging into an account, parental permission is needed.
+Note: The FREE account only allows you to create one popplet.
+You can use it over and over again.
+If students are logging into an account, parental permission is needed.
 If it is being used without students logging in or adding any identifiable personal information then it would not be needed assuming pictures of students and such were not included in the assignment.

 See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.

 Directions for this activity: